ssalonen/openhab2-addons/bundles/org.openhab.binding.fmiweather/README.md

 This binding integrates to [the Finnish Meteorological Institute (FMI) Open Data API](https://en.ilmatieteenlaitos.fi/open-data).

 Binding provides access to weather observations from FMI weather stations and [HIRLAM weather forecast model](https://en.ilmatieteenlaitos.fi/weather-forecast-models) forecasts.
+Forecast covers all of Europe, see previous link for more information.

 ![example of things](doc/images/fmi-example-things.png)

 ## License

 Finnish Meteorological Institute's open data service uses the Creative Commons Attribution 4.0 International license (CC BY 4.0).
 By using the binding, you agree to license terms as explained in [FMI website](https://en.ilmatieteenlaitos.fi/open-data-licence).

 ## Supported Things